Grand Prix "Zahav (Gold) Award" of the 2013 Robinson International Short Film Competition, Pittsburgh, May 2013

 The last eyewitnesses to this story live in Lapy to this day and they remember the horrific times.
 Reportedly, several dozen Jewish children were thrown off the wagons through small windowsnin attempts to save them from death in the gas chambers of Treblinka.
 The witnesses all mention only one child survivor sheltered and brought up by a Polish Catholic family.
 She lives in Lapy till this day but does not wish to reveal her identity.

-Available in English and Polish versions and in all the regions
+Available on DVD and Blu-ray in English and Polish versions and in all the regions